 Factors Affecting Website Loading Time

-Here are the nine factors that affect the loading speed of a website with the problem description and possible solution.
+Here are the ten factors that affect the loading speed of a website with the problem description and possible solution.

 1. Web Hosting